telerik/maui-docs/controls/datagrid/datagrid-overview.md

 * [Selection modes]({%slug datagrid-selection-overview %})&mdash;The DataGrid features a single or a multiple-item selection and provides options for controlling the cell or row selection unit, thus enabling any selection scenario you want your MAUI application users to have.

-* [Rows alternation]&mdash;The DataGrid supports alternating row colors so that your users can easily distinguish one row from another.
+* Rows alternation&mdash;The DataGrid supports alternating row colors so that your users can easily distinguish one row from another.

 * [Flexible styling API]({%slug datagrid-styling%})&mdash;The DataGrid is highly customizable if you prefer to use your own styling.